kkdevs/Patchwork/README.md

 settings - whatever new is saved is simply not used by vanilla and ignored, or filled with approximate default if possible.

-## Plugin compatibility
+## Binary plugins compatibility

+Is preserved for public apis (ie just straight harmony hooks are fine), but IL recompiling plugins will sometimes break when expected opcodes are not found.
-Is preserved for public apis.
-If there are any conflicts, it can be typically worked around by fixig up the engine with a compat layer for that particular plugin.
+If there is such a conflict, it can be typically worked around by fixig up the engine with a compat layer for that particular plugin.